 Kidney stones are two times more common in men than women, but the likelihood of stones is increasing in both men and women.
-The risk of kidney stones increases in men in their 40s and continues to rise until age 70.
+The risk of developing kidney stones increases in men in their 40s and continues to rise until age 70.
 By age 70, 11% of men will have had a kidney stone that causes symptoms.
-Caucasian men have a higher risk than other ethnic groups.
+White men have a higher risk than other ethnic groups.

 Risk Factors in Children

 Stones in the urinary tract in children are usually due to genetic factors.
 Most of the time, the cause is too much calcium in the urine.
 Deformities in the urinary tract pose a significant risk for kidney stones in children.
-Babies born at a low birth weight who need to be fed intravenously are also at risk for stones.
+Babies born with a low birth weight who need to be fed intravenously are also at risk for stones.

 Rates of kidney stones in adolescents have doubled in the last 25 years.
-Although researchers do not know the exact reason for this increase, they think it may have to do with body weight, diabetes and hypertension, which have been rising in young people over the years.
+Although researchers do not know the exact reason for this increase, they think it may have to do with bodyweight, diabetes and hypertension, which have been rising in young people over the years.

 Obesity and weight gain are both associated with an increased risk for kidney stones.